biicode/docs/getting-started/helloworld-rpi.rst

         +-- bii
         +-- bin
         +-- blocks
-        |    +-- your_user_name
+        |    +-- username
         |         +-- hello_rpi
         +-- build
         +-- cmake
         +-- deps

-The ``bii`` folder contains specific configuration files for your hive.
-You must update your settings and change the architecture of the desired cpp compiler.
-To do so, edit your ``hello_rpi_hive/bii/settings.bii`` file, look for the following lines:
+The ``bii`` folder contains specific configuration files for your hive. **You must update your settings and change the architecture** of the desired cpp compiler.
+To do so, open your ``hello_rpi_hive/bii/settings.bii`` file, look for the following lines:

 .. code-block:: text

 	cpp:
 	  builder: {family: MAKE}
-	  compiler: {amily: GNU}
+	  compiler: {arch: 32bit, family: GNU}
 	  configurer: {family: CMake}

-and edit the *compiler* line as follows:
+and edit the *compiler* configuration as follows:

 .. code-block:: text
 	:emphasize-lines: 3